Movatterモバイル変換

 WebsiteOfficial website

-Rebecca Claire Cooper[1] is a British politician who has been theMember of Parliament forWorthing West since July2024.
+Rebecca Claire Cooper[1] is a British politician and public health consultant who has been theMember of Parliament forWorthing West since July2024.
 She was leader ofWorthing Borough Council from 2022 to 2024.

 Career

-In November 2024, Cooper voted in favour of theTerminally Ill Adults (End of Life) Bill, which proposes to legaliseassisted suicide.[7]
+Cooper supportsassisted suicide and voted in favour of theTerminally Ill Adults (End of Life) Bill in 2025, which proposes to legalise it in the UK.[11][12]

 References